ARMmbed/mbed-client/README.md

 To do this, create the resource objects and pass them to the register API for registration purposes.

-For example, if you want to register your OMA LWM2M Device object, you need to create the device object and set the values for manadatory resources as follows:
+For example, if you want to register your OMA LWM2M based Device object, you need to create the device object and set the values for manadatory resources as follows:

 ```
-#include "lwm2m-client/m2mdevice.h"
+#include "mbed-client/m2mdevice.h"
 M2MDevice *device = M2MInterfaceFactory::create_device();
 if(device) {
     device->create_resource(M2MDevice::Manufacturer,MANUFACTURER);